 Art and Culture

 The house has been built to keep things calm with incredibly thick walls.
-It is entirely air-conditioned today, making it the right spot for showcasing Arabic sculptures, lithographs, and objects.
+It is air-conditioned today, making it the right spot for showcasing Arabic sculptures, lithographs, and objects.
 The best place to learn about the Dubai past for any cultural vulture.
-The typical building style is distinguished by the rolling walls, decorated windows, and arched doors.
+The rolling walls decorated windows, and arched doors distinguish the typical building style.
 Four massive wind towers, known as Barjeel, flank the whole building.

 You would be delighted by this big but simple palace, where the king and his family once resided.
 This is an impeccable architectural location.
 Al Maktoum house indicates the transparency and tight connection of law to the people of Dubai.
 That can be seen from the neighboring houses of the surrounding places.
 The house’s exterior building has no obstacles or large closed doors, creating a warm and welcoming environment for the palace.